mcavallaro/rancovr/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-9-1.png)

 The “true” baseline matrix used to generate the endemic events is available as `data()`.
-Let’s use it place of the estimated baseline matrix.
-Notice that this has higher dimensionality than the estimated baseline matrix and requires a matching observation matrix.
+Let’s use it in place of the estimated baseline matrix.
+Notice that the true baseline matrix has higher dimensionality than the estimated baseline matrix (it includes entries for more postcodes and times) and requires a matching observation matrix.

 ``` r
 print(dim(baseline.matrix))
 ```

-    ## [1] 3437  101
+    ## [1] 3446  101

 ``` r
 print(dim(observation.matrix))
 ```

-    ## [1] 3437  101
+    ## [1] 3446  101

 ``` r
 data(baseline_for_sim)